TeamRPC/website/README.md

 ## notes

+Hosted by github pages.

-This project is dockerized. to run, use:
+This project is dockerized (not used currently). to run, use:

     docker run -it --rm --name teamrpc teamrpc-website